 - You must be at least 18 years old (see below for applications for children).

-- You must have lived in the UK for a minimum of 5 years and held a permanent residence card if an EEA national or indefinite leave to remain if a non-EEA national for at least 12 months prior to making your application.
+- You must have lived in the UK for a minimum of 5 years and held a permanent residence card or EU settled status if an EEA national or indefinite leave to remain if a non-EEA national for at least 12 months prior to making your application.

 - You must not have spent more than 450 days outside of the UK during the 5-year qualifying period.

-- You musy not have spent more than 90 days outside the UK in the 12 month period immediatly preceding your application.
+- You must not have spent more than 90 days outside the UK in the 12 month period immediately preceding your application.

 - You must meet the ‘good character’ requirement.
 Factors such as criminal history, financial affairs (eg paying taxes) and whether you have breached any immigration laws will be examined.